 The TODAY Show on NBC did a segment on May 1.
 Al Roker commented at the end, “They got their plans approved by the city.
 They got permits.
 Come on!”

-On May 5, Yahoo Homes covered the story.
 On May 6, blogger Maureen Rogers of Boston spread a little love, as did these bikers above!

 On July 13, the New York Times reported on the controversy which magnified the case around the world once again.

-Mike Welton covered the case in two articles in his blog Architects+Artisans, plus a subsequent article based on the blog on the Huffington Post.
+Mike Welton covered the case in two articles in his blog Architects+Artisans plus a subsequent article based on the blog on the Huffington Post.

 In August, according to WNCN, Donald Mutrud said the modern home is why he decided to buy on the same block.
 "That was one of the deciding factors to pull the trigger on my house," Mutrud said.
-Mutrud along with supporters of the modern style home believe the house is a good thing for Oakwood.
+Mutrud along with supporters believe the house is a good thing for Oakwood.
 "There is a group of us that wants to make sure that it's known that we think it's compatible with things in this district," Mary Dillon said.
 "That will add to the richness and diversity of the neighborhood."

 On September 10, City of Raleigh attorney Dorothy Leapley issued this memo to the City.
-On September 11, WRAL and the News and Observer reported the upcoming ruling in favor of he Raleigh/Cherry/Gordon team.
+On September 11, WRAL,Architect Magazine, and WTVD all reported an upcoming ruling in favor of the Raleigh/Cherry/Gordon team.

 Wiesner didn’t have legal grounds to fight the house, which was initially approved by the Raleigh Historic Development Commission nearly a year ago.
 Wiesner couldn’t prove she would “suffer an immediate or threatened injury distinct from the general community."
 This means she had no legal standing to bring action against Cherry/Gordon.
-Bushfan also determined that the city’s Board of Adjustment overstepped its authority when it yanked approvals for the modernist house.
+Bushfan also determined that the city’s Board of Adjustment overstepped its authority when it yanked approvals for the Modernist house.
 “The Board of Adjustment improperly reweighed the evidence and substituted its own judgment for that of the Raleigh Historic Development Commission,” she wrote.
 The ruling allowed construction to resume on the Cherry/Gordon house.